 Madison College Goodman South CampusMadison, WI

-The 76,100 sq. ft two-story skewed-L shaped building is designed around the priorities codified in Madison College’s “Pillars of Promise.”
+The Goodman South Campus is a 76,100 sq. ft two-story skewed-L shaped building designed around the priorities codified in Madison College’s “Pillars of Promise.”
 Several of the pillars helped to define the plan:

 - Personal – affirmatively provide for the needs of each student

 - Opportunity – actively creating opportunities for collaboration